 To give you a brief overview, Shopify is a hosted platform, and an all-inclusive software built to create online stores.
 The platform has everything — from hosting to order management, besides it provides a seamless set up that only takes a couple of hours.
 There are more than 800,000 active Shopify stores in the world, generating more than $100 billion in sales.

 Well, the simplest answer to that would be “because it’s an all-in-one solution”.

 Moreover, Shopify is one of the best choices for new business owners, especially if they have little or no coding knowledge.
-So, if your focus is to sell rather than to deal with the technical aspects of creating an online store, then Shopify is the platform for you.
+Any novice can build a website in Shopify.
+So, if your focus is to sell rather than to deal with the technical aspects of creating an online store, then Shopify is the platform for you in 2020.

 There are some more benefits of selling on Shopify which can be listed as follows:

 - You can sell across multiple channels – including Instagram, Facebook, eBay and Amazon.

 - The platform has a brilliant inventory system.

 - It has well-designed themes, powerful management tools, and world-class apps.

 - Your customers will love the simplicity of the interface.
 It’s clean, clear and convenient.